-Unlike some towns, Jamestown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jamestown are a mix of both white- and blue-collar jobs.
-Overall, Jamestown is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Jamestown who work in management occupations (17.84%), sales jobs (12.98%), and office and administrative support (11.44%).
+Jamestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jamestown is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Jamestown who work in sales jobs (16.49%), management occupations (14.23%), and teaching (9.30%).

 Also of interest is that Jamestown has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Jamestown telecommute to their jobs.
-Overall, about 9.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.40% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Jamestown doesn't have a public transportation system that people use to get to and from their jobs every day.
+Jamestown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Jamestown is a very ethnically-diverse town.
 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jamestown include English, German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Jamestown include Irish, English, German, Scots-Irish, and Italian.

 The most common language spoken in Jamestown is English.
 Other important languages spoken here include Spanish and Vietnamese.